-The good news is that in most cases, even if garden furniture has been neglected for a number of years, it can still be cleaned and restored back to its former glory.
+The good news is that in most cases, even if garden furniture has become tired and worn looking, it can be cleaned and restored to its former glory.
 The type of garden furniture cleaner depends on how badly the furniture has been affected.

 - Furniture Clinic Teak Cleaner: An ideal solution for cleaning all types of garden furniture, marine decks and teak used in any environment.
 It is quick acting and will revive the natural colour of old, weathered and mould stained wood

 - Cuprinol Garden Furniture Cleaner: An everyday, ready-to-use spray cleaner for softwood and hardwood garden furniture

 - Osmo Exterior Spray Cleaner: A ready-to-use spray solution for the everyday cleaning of exterior wood including garden furniture

 - Ronseal Garden Furniture Cleaner: An effective garden furniture cleaner in an easy-to-use trigger spray bottle

 Mold and mildew cleaners for garden furniture